LukasWoodtli/WebPage/content/sicp.md

+---
-Title: Structure and Interpretation of Computer Programs
+title: Structure and Interpretation of Computer Programs
-Category: Programming
+category: Programming
-Tags: Lisp
+tags: [Lisp]
+---
 Notes to the book
 > Structure and Interpretation of Computer Programs, Second Edition
 > Harold Abelson, Gerald Jay Sussman, Julie Sussman